toomuchdesign/react-minimal-pie-chart/README.md

 - Consider moving storybook deployment to CI
 - Consider using `transform` to mutate segments/labels positions
-- Consider exposing a reduced chart variation including just a subset of the features
 - Consider abstracting React bindings to re-use business logic with other frameworks
 - Provide a way to supply `svg` element with any extra prop
 - Find a better solution to assign default props